Counselling services

 How Abuse Can Affect Your Mental Health

-Survivors of abuse-related trauma are more likely to develop a mental illness.
-If you are suffering from an anxiety disorder, depression, substance abuse or an eating disorder due to your abusive relationship, it’s important to know that you are not alone.
+Survivors of abuse-related trauma tend to have negative thoughts and are more likely to develop a mental illness.
+If you are suffering from anxiety, depression, substance abuse, or an eating disorder due to your abusive relationship, it’s important to know that you are not alone.

-Negative thoughts and feelings of self-judgment, anxiety, guilt and shame are normal but you don’t have to suffer in silence.
-The sooner you reach out, the sooner you can start to improve your mental health and heal from your trauma.
+Negative emotions and feelings of self-judgment, anxiety, guilt, and shame are normal, but you don’t have to suffer in silence.
+The sooner you reach out, the sooner you can improve your mental health, see your self-worth, and heal from your trauma.

 Why You Should Seek Help with Abuse Recovery

-Many victims of abuse remain silent due to feelings of shame and isolation.
+Many abuse victims remain silent due to fear, shame, and isolation.
 However, seeking help is not shameful.
-We want you to feel empowered by your decision to take charge of your wellbeing.
+We want you to feel empowered by your decision to take charge of your well-being.
 Seeking help for abuse is often the best way to escape a dangerous or unhealthy situation and to start rebuilding the person you want and deserve to be.

 Our Approach to Therapy for Abuse Victims